(105 ILCS 5/14-1.09.2)

 (9) Providing parent education and counseling as

-appropriate in relation to the child's educational assessment; and
+appropriate in relation to the child's educational assessment;

 (10) Assisting in completing a functional behavioral